Is IVF painful?

 During this time, you will inject yourself with two or more subcutaneous medications every day.

-However, despite using a thin needle, you might experience some local side effects like redness, swelling, and skin irritation at the injection site.
+However, despite using a thin needle, you might experience local side effects like redness, swelling, and skin irritation at the injection site.

 These symptoms are more of an annoyance rather than physical pain.